White House urges cities to use COVID funds to hire cops, despite police skepticism

-President Biden on Monday met with state and local leaders urging them to use billions in the COVID-19 relief package to hire more police officers.
+President Biden on Monday met with state and local leaders and urged them to use billions of dollars in the coronavirus relief package to hire more police officers.

 But it’s not about the money, police say.